wp-plugins/edd-purchase-gravatars/readme.txt

 This plugin requires [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/ "Easy Digital Downloads").
 It outputs gravatars of all the customers who have purchased your product.

+To show the Gravatars of customers who have purchased your product, use the [edd_purchase_gravatars] shortcode, or drag the provided widget into the sidebar of your single download page.

 **Looking for a free theme for Easy Digital Downloads?**

 [http://sumobi.com/shop/shop-front/](http://sumobi.com/shop/shop-front/ "Shop Front")